nextbreakpoint/infrastructure-as-code/README.md

 ## Create or upload certificate

-Create or upload certificates using Certificate Manager in AWS console.
+Create and upload two SSL certificates using Certificate Manager in AWS console.

 First certificate must be issued for domain:

-    \*.yourdomain.com
+    yourdomain.com

 Second certificate must be issued for domain:

-    \*.internal.yourdomain.com
+    internal.yourdomain.com

 The certificates will be used to provision two ALBs, one internet facing and the other internal.

-    You can use a self-signed certificates if you wish, but your browser will warn you when you try to access the above domains.
+    You can use a self-signed certificates if you wish, but your browser will warn you when you try to access the domains above

 ## Create Docker image